Esophageal cancer

 Main histological types

-The distinction between the two major histological types of esophageal cancer is fundamental, as it influences risk factors, tumor location, management, and prognosis:
+The distinction between the two major histological types of esophageal cancer is fundamental, as it conditions the risk factors, tumor location, management, and prognosis:

 |---|---|---|